-- Google Hangouts Meet.
+- Google Meet.
 This video conferencing service by Google automatically integrates with Google Calendar and comes included with a G Suite account, which costs between $6 and $25 per user per month.
 Or any Gmail user can host a meeting through the service for free.
-Google is offering free access to advanced capabilities to businesses and educators who already use G Suite.
-Advanced features include larger group calls, more streaming viewers, and the ability to record meetings.

 - Skype.
 This desktop and mobile app from Microsoft was a pioneer in video chat.
 It includes video, voice calls, and instant messaging, and any Skype user can also get a local phone number for VoIP, or Voice over Internet Protocol (Internet-based), calls.
 You can sign up for a free business account through Microsoft Teams or upgrade for $5 or $12.50 per user per month for more features.

 - Loom.
 This asynchronous communication tool offers a unique value.
 Rather than a video conference, Loom lets you record your screen, voice, and (if you choose) face to quickly send messages and tutorials.
 Anyone can create a free account to make videos, and recipients can watch videos without signing up.
-Sign up for a paid account for $4 per user per month to get access to advanced editing features plus unlimited videos.
-Through July 1, 2020, Loom is removing the 25-video recording limit on free accounts in response to the COVID-19 virus.
+Sign up for a paid account for $8 to $10 per user per month to get access to advanced editing features plus unlimited videos.

 Write up best practices and tips to help your employees settle into your video conferencing service.
 They’ll be frustrated and reluctant if you simply set up virtual meetings and expect them to figure out the technology on their own.